msridhar/rewriting-proxy/README.md

       handlers, or `'javascript-url'` for JavaScript URLs.
     * `inline`: For scripts of type `'script'`, indicates whether the script was inline.
     * `url`: A URL for the script; these are auto-generated for inline scripts, event handlers, etc.
-* `headerCode`: JavaScript source code to be injected at the beginning of any requested HTML file.
+* `headerHTML`: HTML string to be injected at the beginning of any requested HTML file.
+* `headerURLs`: an Array of script URLs.
+These URLs will be loaded
+ *  via <script> tags at the beginning of any HTML file.
 * `port`: The port on which the proxy server should listen, default `8080`.

-The library also exposes a `rewriteHTML(html, url, rewriter, headerCode)` function that rewrites the inline scripts in a given `html` string with URL `url`, using the `rewriter` function and `headerCode` string as described above.
+The library also exposes a `rewriteHTML(html, url, rewriter, headerHTML, headerURLs)` function that rewrites the inline scripts in a given `html` string with URL `url`, using the `rewriter` function, `headerHTML` string and `headerURLs` array as described above.

 To see a real-world use of the library, look at [jalangi_proxy.js](https://github.com/SRA-SiliconValley/jalangi/blob/master/src/js/commands/jalangi_proxy.js) from the [Jalangi framework](https://github.com/SRA-SiliconValley/jalangi).